 The main things to consider when choosing a centrifugal juicer are the size of the juicer, food chute width, pitcher size, and pulp container size.
-You should also consider the power of the motor, the quality of the blade, and the number of speed settings into account.
+You should also consider the motor's power, the quality of the blade, and the number of speed settings into account.
 Finally, you may want to consider the noise, how easy it is to clean and maintain, the price tag.

-Why are centrifugal juicers are good for those new to juicing?
+Why are centrifugal juicers good for those new to juicing?

-If you are beginning to juice they are great because you can buy an inexpensive one to see how much you use it and if the time and effort you put in to juicing is worth it to you.
+If you are beginning to juice, they are great because you can buy an inexpensive one to see how much you use it and if the time and effort you put into juicing is worth it.

-Their best feature is they have a good price to performance ratio and are less expensive than other kinds of juicers.
+Their best feature is they have a good price to performance ratio and are less expensive than other juicers.

 With all the considerable advantages, centrifugal juicers are noisier than masticating and twin great juicers.
 They are not as efficient at juicing leafy greens as a masticating juicer.